amir-eid/game-of-the-day/README.md

 2.  **Load:** Ingests raw JSON/CSV data into a local `sports.duckdb` instance.
 3.  **Transform (dbt):**
     * Cleans team names and timestamps.
-    * Calculates a `total_watch_score` based on team rankings, rivalries, and betting spreads.
+    * Calculates a `total_watch_score` based on preferred leagues, sports, teams and rivalries.
     * Filters for "Favorites" and "Derby" matches.
 4.  **Notify:** Queries the final dbt models and pushes the Top 10 games to a Discord channel.